nint22/CoreOS/README.md

 CoreOS
 ======

-A toy-OS developed for educational purposes
+A toy-OS developed for educational purposes.
+Following this tutorial: http://mikeos.berlios.de/write-your-own-os.html Note that this code is being built on OSX and run in a VirtualBox PC instance.